nguyentdnb95/ebook-trade-technical/technical-analysics-en.md

 plunged again, hitting bottom finally (for this move) on August 20 at 51.48, for a loss of more than 18% of their June peak value.

-_Chapter four: The Dow Theory in Practice 35_

 ##### The Rails Falter

 Before we go on with our examination of the market action here, it is inter-